proveskit/proves_ground_station/README.md

 yarn dev
 ```

-Ensure you have [prettier](https://prettier.io/) set up on your editor for code formatting, as CI will fail if code isn't formatted properly.
+Ensure you have [prettier](https://prettier.io/) set up on your editor for code formatting, as CI & the Husky pre-commit hook will fail if code isn't formatted to prettier's standards.